gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 Before deployment the contract _MUST_ be deployed on Ropsten with limited timers in order to test all periods in pre-prod environment.
 The pre-prod deployment should be the same for prod, with different parameters and network (mainnet).

-The code require in general a little bit more comments, especially around public functions for opening more the contract to the public, it will facilitate investors confidence on the Token and the Sale.
+The code require in general a little bit more comments for readability.

 _Last edit on 17 December 2019_